mapeditor/tiled/docs/reference/tmx-map-format.rst

 <terraintypes>
 ~~~~~~~~~~~~~~

+**Deprecated:** This element has been deprecated since Tiled 1.5, in favour of
+the :ref:`tmx-wangsets` element, which is more flexible.
+Tilesets containing
+terrain types are automatically saved with a Wang set instead.

 This element defines an array of terrain types, which can be referenced
 from the ``terrain`` attribute of the ``tile`` element.